By Jeff Stallings, CPDT-KA

-Littermate syndrome is known by dog trainers and reputable breeders to be a real problem.
-I stress reputable here because in my most recent case the breeder encouraged the owner to adopt two female siblings.
-The new owner contacted me via an email which could read as the go-to primer for this syndrome: At 12 weeks old, the two puppies were terrified of all humans and frightened of everything outside of their home: Airplanes flying overhead, leaves blowing in the wind, cars driving by, and so on.
-It was almost impossible to get the attention of the puppies even for an instant as they were so focused on each other.
+Littermate syndrome is a condition in which hyper-bonded sibling dogs have difficulty relating to humans and other dogs.
+In my most recent case, an owner’s email could serve as a go-to primer for this syndrome: At 12 weeks old, the two puppies were terrified of people and other dogs and frightened of everything outside of their home: Airplanes flying overhead, leaves blowing in the wind, passing cars, and all novel stimuli.
+It was almost impossible to get the attention of the two puppies even for an instant as they were so focused on each other.
 They then began fighting frequently.

 It is important to note that there are exceptions and that not all sibling pairs will have symptoms, but the risk seems to be fairly high.
 Anecdotal evidence suggests that littermate syndrome manifests because, during a crucial early development period—when puppies should be bonding with humans, learning the nuances of canine and human communication, and discovering the world—the two puppies instead bond tightly with each other to the exclusion of humans.
-The symptoms are different in each case, but usually these co-homed puppies will:
+The symptoms are different in each case, but can include:

-- Not bond with humans nor socialize with other dogs
+- Not bonding with humans nor socializing with other dogs

-- Play only with each other to the exclusion of other dogs
+- Playing only with each other to the exclusion of other dogs

-- Not learn basic skills, such as potty training and bite inhibition
+- Not learning basic skills, such as potty training and bite inhibition

-- Be more likely to develop severe distress when separated from each other even for a few minutes
+- Severe distress when separated from each other even for a few minutes

-- Start fighting with each other, sometimes brutally, as they reach adolescence (at about 8 – 10 months)
+- Fighting with each other, sometimes brutally, as they reach adolescence (at about 8 – 10 months)

-The puppies come to rely on each other, which weakens both of them—often to the extent that they become withdrawn from everything other than themselves.
-One of the dogs will appear bold and the other timid but in reality the bold one is also withdrawn and timid when his littermate is not present to provide support.
+The puppies come to rely on each other, which can weaken the confidence of both of them—often to the extent that they become withdrawn from everything other than themselves.
+One of the dogs may appear bold and the other timid but in reality the bold one is also withdrawn and timid when his littermate is not present to provide support.
 Unfortunately this is a false boldness as he has been emboldened by the other sibling’s weakness.

 Siblings living together often bark at other dogs and may attack to chase other dogs away.
 This is fear-based; they become so engrossed with each other that other dogs are seen as a threat to their mutual alliance.
 The siblings become super attuned to anything that may be invading their territory.
 This unfortunate pair may come to fear all other dogs and unknown people, plus any situation where they are separated from each other.

-When siblings are homed together, this socialization process is stopped in its tracks.
+In some cases, when siblings are homed together this socialization process is stopped in its tracks.
 The puppies are unable to develop the confidence that comes with slowly learning about our manmade world.
-Their intense bond with each other precludes bonding with humans and makes learning how the world works nearly impossible.
-This causes fearful responses to the most mundane of experiences, including meeting new people or seeing other dogs on the street, or even watching a paper bag blow in the wind.
+Their intense bond with each other precludes bonding with humans and muddles their learning how the world works.
+This causes fearful responses to even mundane experiences, including meeting new people or seeing other dogs on the street, or even watching a paper bag blow in the wind.
 Sure, we’ve all laughed at a puppy who gets startled by the blowing leaf, but he will quickly learn that blowing leaves are normal and in fact fun to chase.
 Littermate syndrome puppies are unable to process such occurrences to file them under “normal and fun”, and will instead grow suspect of anything or anyone new.

 I mentioned earlier that I had witnessed this syndrome before: A family simultaneously adopted two Shiba Inu puppies that were exactly same age, but from different litters.
 By the time they contacted me, the 8-month old puppies were holy terrors around the house and next to impossible to communicate with, much less train.
 To make matters worse, they had no intention of neutering these dogs but instead planned to breed them—with each other.
 I tried to convince them to neuter both dogs immediately and to re-home one of them and to begin an intensive training and remedial socialization program with the other.
 They refused each of these recommendations, so I was forced to drop them as clients.
 (The more unruly of the two was weeks from coming into heat the first time; my reminding them that there a reason for the term “bitch in heat” fell on deaf ears.)